domin00/point72_test/README.md

 Allows for registration of a new user, who will now be able to log in, as well as be available in the database of the web app.

 #### Home Page
+Main functionality of the Web App.
+Lists all users in the database.
+Depending on the privileges of the logged in users, different functionalities are available.
+If you're registered as a admin user, you can delete or updata user information in addition to the regular user privileges.
+Otherwise, if you're a regular user, you can only filter the user list by specific parameters.

+Filtering by Age range, Name, E-mail, Country is available.